-Legal Options for Protection from Domestic Violence and Stalking Protection Orders
+Legal Options for Protection from Domestic Violence and Stalking

+Protection Orders

 Getting protection from domestic violence and stalking is a complex issue, but there is legislation (The Domestic Violence and Stalking Act), to protect those who qualify.
-If you are in urgent need of protection for yourself and/or your children, you may apply for a Protection Order without notice to the respondent.
+If you are in urgent need of protection for yourself and/or your children, you may apply for a Protection Order.